 - What's a party without games?
-Graduation Madlibs are fun and easy to play.
-Another fun idea is "Who am I?"
-Have guests write down a memory they have of your graduate and then read them aloud to him or her to guess who the person is.
+Graduation mad-libs are fun and easy to play.
+Another fun game is "Who am I?"
+Have guests write down a memory they shared with graduate, read them aloud, and have the guest of honor guess who wrote the memory.

-- Instant print cameras are all the rage - a little old school and a lot of fun.
-Pick up one, along with plenty of film and some graduation props, and let your guests take photos of themselves and your graduate.
+- Instant print cameras are a little old school and a lot of fun.
+Pick up one, along with plenty of film, and some graduation props, and let your guests take photos of themselves and your graduate.
 Tape them into a blank book for an instant memento.

 - Create an Instagram hashtag for your grad's party so everyone can share their photos on the app.
-For example, #Kelseygrad2016 or #MattMichigan2016.
+For example, #Kelseygrad or #MattMichigan.

 - Hang a wall map and get small flags.
-Have all of your guests write their name and college alma mater on the flags or a piece of paper and stick them on the map.
+Encourage all of your guests to write their name and college alma mater on the flags or a piece of paper and stick them on the map in the right location.

 Eat and Drink

-- If your graduate spent a semester abroad, you could use that country as the theme for the food and drink at the party.
-A pasta bar for Italy, tapas for Spain, fish and chips for England.
+- If your graduate spent a semester abroad, use that country as the theme for the food and drink at the party.
+For example, serve a pasta bar for Italy, tapas for Spain, fish and chips for England.

 - A signature cocktail named for your graduate is a fun idea.

 - Make a few fun graduation themed treats like colorful cupcakes or cap and gown shaped cookies.